microsoft/onnxruntime/README.md

 Looking ahead: To broaden the reach of the runtime, we will continue investments to make ONNX Runtime available and compatible with more platforms.
 If you have specific scenarios that are not currently supported, please share your suggestions via [Github Issues](https://github.com/microsoft/onnxruntime/issues).

 # Getting Started
-If you need a model:
+ONNX models:
 * Check out the [ONNX Model Zoo](https://github.com/onnx/models) for ready-to-use pre-trained models.
 * To get an ONNX model by exporting from various frameworks, see [ONNX Tutorials](https://github.com/onnx/tutorials).

-If you already have an ONNX model, just [install the runtime](#Installation) for your machine to try it out.
+Once you have an ONNX model, you can [install the runtime](#Installation) for your machine to try it out.
+There is also an [ONNX-Ecosystem Docker container](https://github.com/onnx/onnx-docker/tree/master/onnx-ecosystem) available and ready for use with the Python API.

 One easy way to deploy the model on the cloud is by using [Azure Machine Learning](https://azure.microsoft.com/en-us/services/machine-learning-service).
 See [detailed instructions](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-build-deploy-onnx) and [sample notebooks](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/deployment/onnx).

 # Installation